Grow at Home: how to grow watermelons from seed

 When they are around 3-4 weeks old start feeding with a 50% diluted houseplant food.

 You will not be able to transfer them outside until the ground is warm and all chance of frost has passed.
 It needs to be at least 16°C - 21°C (60°F to 70°F) This will probably be around June in the UK but you can bring this forward by pinning down a Fleece Blanket a few weeks before, to warm the soil.
 Even planting out in June it is advisable to cover them at night until July.

-Water the plants well and make sure you allow them to drain properly between watering. they do need water throughout the season, but the most important time to water them is while they are setting and growing fruit.
+Water the plants well and make sure you allow them to drain properly between watering.
+They need water throughout the season, but the most important time to water them is while they are setting and growing fruit.
 Watermelons are 92% water after all!

 If the temperatures are low (one of those summers!) then you might need to take them back into the greenhouse if they are in a container.
-Or if they are in the ground then you can put them under a cloche, or wrap them in a fleece blanket to give them the conditions they love.
+Or if they are in the ground then you can put them under a Cloche, or wrap them in a Fleece blanket to give them the conditions they love.

 As summer progresses you should see the fruit start to appear and swell.
 About 2 melons per plant is the norm.

 You can tell if they are ripe by tapping the side and listening.
 They will sound hollow when they are ready.
 To harvest them cut the stem with a sharp gardening knife.
-Don’t forget to save the seeds to plant next year.
+Don’t forget to save the seeds to plant next year!